 What Is Big Data?

 Big data is the phrase used to describe the extremely large amounts of data that enter a business daily.
 The data can be extremely varied and may come from a wide range of different sources.
 Within hospitality management, these data sets are most commonly associated with customer behavior and interactions.
+According to the Big Data Market Report by Stellar Market Research, the global big data market is projected to reach $1,171.16 billion by 2030.

 For data to be classed as ‘big data,’ it needs to be too large in volume to be processed via traditional data processing methods.
 Crucially, it can be used within predictive and behavioral analytics fields.
 It can help companies identify key trends or patterns that inform their business practices.